ngalaiko/galaiko.rocks/content/_index.md

 there is also [page on this website][] that i use to catalog vinyl that i have

+p.s.: this website doesn't contain any javascipt or analytic tools

 [nikita@galaiko.rocks]:mailto:nikita@galaiko.rocks
 [github]:https://github.com/ngalaiko
 [pgp key]:/keys/nikita@galaiko.rocks.asc